nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to <span style="text-decoration: underline">list members (UC07)</span>
    or <span style="text-decoration: underline">search for members (UC08)</span>
-2. User requests to set availability of member(s) in the list
+2. User requests to set availability of specific member(s) in the list
-3. SportsPA updates the availability of the member(s)
+3. SportsPA updates the availability of the given member(s)

    Use case ends.